shah97ajay/DSA-/README.md

 # DSA in C

 ## Linked List
-*   Insertion at last
+*   Insert element at last
-*   Insertion at beginning
+*   Insert element at beginning
-*   Print
+*   Print function

 ## Stack
 *   Stack with array
 *   Stack with linked list